Gavin-Yinld/csmFinder/readme.md

 # How to Use

 ## Step 1.
 Generate 4-CpG segments from bismark extractor results
-`csmFinder` takes methylation state per base information in each sequence read as input.
-Such input file may be obtained from `bismark` pipeline, a typical input file should be in ".gz" compressed format and looks like this:
+`csmFinder` takes methylation state per base information of each sequence read in CpG context specificlly as input.
+Such input file may be obtained from `bismark` pipeline.
+A typical input file should be in ".gz" compressed format and looks like this:

 ```
 ST-E00523:376:HL7JTCCXY:4:1102:23054:14494_1:N:0:ATGAGCAT + chr1  3023890 Z